Updated: Dec 1, 2022

 A divorce is considered a Termination of Marriage in civil terms.
 For parties in a Marital Relationship, this is a Domestic Partnership Breakup.
 The breakup terminates all legal relations.
 Residency conditions exist for getting divorced in California.
-This means that for the past six months, you would have lived in California.
-To file in Orange County, for the three months immediately preceding the petition's filing, one party must have resided in Orange County.

 Both parties do not need to consent to a divorce.
 One partner is unable to compel the other to remain in the relationship.
 Any partner may opt to terminate the union.
 By declining to engage in the case, the partner who doesn't want to divorce will not stop the process.
 Non-participation could lead to a default judgment, not to a divorce application being dismissed.